MeganNyhan/CI_PP1_MDRC/README.md

     <li>As the owner, I want a website that is accessible to anyone.</li>
     <li>As the owner, I want a site that will encourage my customers to buy from our company and therefore increase     our profits</li>
     <li> As the owner, I want a site that will have the potential to be built upon in the future.</li>
+    <li> As the owner, I want the customers to easily locate the company.</li>
 </ol>

 <hr>